guohaoyu110/cpp_docker/README.md

 # cpp_docker
-Use C++ to implement a naive docker, we will realized the following functions:
+Use C++ to implement a naive docker, I realize the following functions:

 - [x] Independent file system